Birches Head Academy - Organisations

 What specialist services and expertise are available at or accessed by the setting?

-Where it is necessary and following consultation with parents and student, Birches Head Academy will refer a student to an appropriate agency to seek the specific support required to meet the needs of the individual student.
+Where it is necessary and following consultation with parents and pupil, Birches Head Academy will refer a student to an appropriate agency to seek the specific support required to meet the needs of the individual student.

 Local Authority Provision delivered in school:

-• Speech and Language team
+• Speech and Language Team

 • Educational Psychology Service